-- Enrollment in and successful completion of at least six out of the eight MYP subject areas during both the ninth and tenth grade. - Subject areas include: Language A, Language B, Humanities, Science, Mathematics, Arts, Technology, Physical Education - Completion of 20 hours of service and reflection during both the ninth and tenth grade. - Creation and presentation of a Personal Project during the tenth grade.
+- Enrollment in and successful completion of at least six out of the eight MYP subject areas during both the ninth and tenth grades. - Subject Areas Include: Language and Literature, Language Acquisition, Individuals and Societies, Science, Mathematics, Arts, Design, Physical Education - Completion of 4 community and service experiences and reflections in both ninth and tenth grades. - Creation and presentation of a Person Project during the tenth grade.